-Many of the records in Gramophone & Typewriter’s February 1904 catalog were also issued in the U.S. as Imported Red Seal Records.
-Details of those issues (many now quite rare) can be found in John Bolig’s Victor Red Seal Discography, Vol. I — Check out Mainspring’s Annual Bumped-Book Sale for big savings on copies with just slightly bruised covers (sale ends July 1).
+Many of the records in Gramophone & Typewriter’s February 1904 catalog were also issued in the U.S. as Victor Imported Red Seal Records.
+Details of those issues (many of which are now quite rare, and correspondingly expensive) can be found in John Bolig’s Victor Red Seal Discography, Vol. I .

-Eventually Victor adopted a policy of replacing imported recordings like these with their own domestic versions whenever the performers could be gotten into a Victor studio.
-You can find more on the Red Seal’s earliest days in A Phonograph in Every Home: The Evolution of the American Recording Industry, 1909-1919, also available from Mainspring.
+You can find more on the early history of the Red Seal in A Phonograph in Every Home: The Evolution of the American Recording Industry, 1909-1919, also available from Mainspring Press.